- Starter

 X12 Format Connector

-The X12 Format connector is designed for batch processing of large X12 documents (100 MB and up).
-It’s optimized for high-volume, complex data flows that require robust performance and reliable batch processing.
+The X12 Format connector is designed for batch processing of large X12 documents (up to 100 MB).
+It is optimized for high-volume data flows requiring robust performance.

 Supported Operations: